 To photograph the awesome wildlife of Zimanga for yourself, join Pui Hang, in South Africa for the 1st – 8th May 2020 for a 7-night photography trip.
 With photography opportunities in traditional open jeeps & specially designed hides at water level, including an overnight hide, this tour will give you unrivalled exposure to the wildlife.

-The photography holiday is offered on a full board, shared basis.
+is offered on a full board, shared basis.
 Group size for this photography holiday is a minimum of 6 participants & a maximum of 6, plus Pui Hang

 All the details of the Zimanga Wildlife Hides & Safaris Photography Holiday are available on the dedicated event page